AxisCommunications/signed-video-framework/README.md

 ```

 ## Configure, build and run unittests
-To run the tests compile the library with the meson option `test-settings` set to `true`.
+To run the tests, compile the library with the meson option `test-settings` set to `true`.
 This will apply some settings needed for the tests to run properly.
 Hence, to build and run the unittests call
 ```
 meson -Dtest-settings=true . build
 ninja -C build test